MicrosoftDocs/appcenter-docs/docs/distribution/stores/insight/google/googlePlayPackageForbidden.md

 > This app exists but is not accessible from your Google Play account.
 Sign in to your Google Play Console and make sure your app is published.

 This error appears when your account doesn't have access to an app in the Google Play Console.
-This usually means the app is published by a different account, which you didn't give the API access to.
+It usually means the app is published by a different account, which you didn't give the API access to.

 ## Fixing this issue